Predicting the cost of litigation

 What happens when non-compete cases go to trial?

-I had one of these a few years back.
-Some of you might remember my post where I talked about asking the owner of the company what he thought a reasonable time period for the non-compete would be, and he said “when hell freezes over.”
+In one of those, I asked the owner of the company what he thought a reasonable time period for the non-compete would be, and he said “when hell freezes over.”
 That might give you a little insight into why the case went to trial.

 When that happens, what are the questions that will go to the jury?